-The marine biome dominates the surface of the Earth, with oceans, coral reefs and estuaries covering about three-quarters of the Earth’s surface area.
+The marine/saltwater biome dominates the surface of the Earth with oceans, coral reefs and estuaries covering about three-quarters of the Earth’s surface area.
 The world’s oceans contain the richest diversity of species of any space on Earth, while marine algae absorb a large amount of the atmospheric carbon dioxide and provide the majority of the Earth’s oxygen supply.
 Rainwater for land areas is supplied by the evaporation of ocean waters.

 The marine biome is by far the largest.
 Water has a very large capacity for heat, which means that the vast oceans play a vital role in keeping the Earth’s temperature fairly constant.
 In addition, the several billion photosynthetic plankton provide most of the photosynthesis for the planet.

 The oceans, which include the Pacific, Atlantic, Indian, Southern and Arctic Oceans, are interconnected and cover about 71 percent of the Earth’s surface.
 In some areas, the ocean is deeper than the world’s highest mountains.
 For instance, the Mariana Trench in the Pacific Ocean reaches depths of about 32,800 feet.

-According to the U.S. Environmental Protection Agency, there is a unique feature about marine ecosystems that separate them from other ecosystems.
+According to the U.S. Environmental Protection Agency, there is a unique feature about saltwater ecosystems that separate them from other ecosystems.
 That is the presence of dissolved compounds – especially salts and chlorine – in ocean waters.
 The dissolved compounds give seawater a salty taste, prevent oceans from freezing in cold weather and affect the overall composition of species in specific habitats.

 Organisms like marine biome animals that live in this saltwater biome must adapt to variations in salt levels as a result of changes in climate and the influence of freshwater from rivers, streams and estuaries.
 Among those organisms that have developed the capability to adapt to changing salt levels are mussels, clams and barnacles.